spsanchore13/spsanchore13/README.md

 <p>Experienced Full Stack Developer proficient in HTML, CSS, JavaScript, React, Node.js, Express.js, MongoDB, and SQL.
 Skilled in testing with Cypress and Jest.
 Strong problem-solving abilities, dedicated to staying updated with industry trends.
 Passionate about crafting innovative web solutions.</p>

 ##  📚  Currently Learning

-<span style="font-size:18px;">Currently, I'm on an incredible learning path, expanding my expertise in full-stack web development and app development.
-I'm immersing myself in cutting-edge technologies and staying up-to-date with the latest industry trends.
-Through this, I strive to provide innovative solutions and build remarkable user experiences.</span>
+- Next.js
+- Docker
+- GraphQL

 ## 📲  Let's Connect
 <span style="font-size:18px;">I love connecting with fellow developers, tech enthusiasts, and industry professionals.
 If you have any questions, need assistance, or just want to have a friendly chat, feel free to reach out to me.
-I'm always open to engaging discussions and new collaborations.</span>
+I'm always open to engaging in discussions and new collaborations.</span>

 <a href="https://discord.com/users/934822509822476388">
   <img width="70px" src="https://user-images.githubusercontent.com/74038190/235294015-47144047-25ab-417c-af1b-6746820a20ff.gif" alt="Link 1">